n8n 17 min read

 The Silent Killers: Rate Limits and Messy Data in n8n Workflows

-When you scale to even a moderate number of requests per minute, most traditional SERP APIs or web scrapers start throwing a fit.
-Why?
-Rate limits.
-They cap your requests per second, per minute, or per hour.
-Your n8n workflow, which is designed to fire off tasks efficiently, suddenly finds itself waiting in a digital queue.
-Your AI agent just sits there, thinking without acting, burning compute cycles for nothing.
-It’s an absolute waste of time and money.
+When you scale to even a moderate number of requests per minute, most traditional SERP APIs or web scrapers hit rate limits.
+They cap requests per second, per minute, or per hour.
+Your n8n workflow may be ready to run parallel branches, but the external API turns that parallelism into a queue.

 Traditional API Limitations for n8n AI Agents